mas-bandwidth/gafferongames/content/post/client_server_connection.md

 ## Introduction

 Hi, I'm [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler) and welcome to **Building a Game Network Protocol**.

-In this article series I’m building a professional-grade client/server network protocol for action games like first person shooters.
-The best practice in the game industry is to network these games with a custom protocol built on top of UDP.
-I’m going to show you why this is, what this protocol looks like, and how you can build one yourself!
+In this article we're going to build a client/server connection on top of UDP.

+I can guarantee you already at this point that some people have decided not to read this article because I'm obviously a fool.
+Who could possibly justify all the effort required to build a completely custom client/server network protocol over UDP when to so many people, TCP is simply good enough?

+But why is it in 2016 that discussions of UDP vs. TCP are still so controversial, when virtually all first person shooters are networked with UDP?

+* Counterstrike
+* Call of Duty
+* Titanfall
+* Halo
+* Battlefront
+* Overwatch

+This is a solved problem. **The game industry uses UDP.**

+So what's going on?
+Why do so many games build their own custom network protocol over UDP instead of TCP?
+What is it about the specific use case of multiplayer gaming that makes a custom protocol built on top of UDP such a slam dunk?

 ## Justification for using UDP instead of TCP

 Action games are different to web servers[*](#quic_footnote).

 Action games send **time critical data**.

 Time critical data is timestamped and must be received before that time to be useful.
 If time critical data arrives late, it is useless and is thrown away.